NVIDIA/NeMo/docs/source/nlp/question_answering.rst

 Module Design
 -------------

-The module is decouple data and model components to support idependent integration of various model achitectures and datasets.
+The module decouples data and model components to support independent integration of various model architectures and datasets.
-QAProcessor, QAExample, and the base QADataset modules are responsible for model-independent data handling utilites like loading SQuAD format dataset files and parsing examples.
+QAProcessor, QAExample, and the base QADataset modules are responsible for model-independent data handling utilities like loading SQuAD format dataset files and parsing examples.
 <Model>QADataset modules handle model-specific data formatting.
-Similarly, the BaseQAModel module handles common model tasks like creating dataloader, and the <Model>QAModel modules handle model architecture-specific functions like trainig, testing, and evaluation.
+Similarly, the BaseQAModel module handles common model tasks like creating dataloader, and the <Model>QAModel modules handle model architecture-specific functions like training, testing, and evaluation.

 .. image:: question_answering_arch.png
    :alt: Question-Answerin-Architecture
    :width: 800px

 Configuration
 -------------